 Sarah’s also taught a film criticism class in Chicago at Facets Cinémathèque for children ages 7-17.
 Her lengthy career (20 years) as a classroom teacher of gifted literature is a perfect match in critiquing children and family films.
-She holds a Master’s Degree is in Reading from Northern Illinois University.
+Her undergraduate degree includes a double major in Preschool and Elementary through Jr. High endorsement.
+Her coursework contains numerous Child Psychology and Child Development classes.
+She holds a Master’s Degree in Reading from Northern Illinois University.

 As a member of both The Chicago Film Critics Association and the Broadcast Film Critics Association, she attends the annual Critics Choice Awards ceremony in LA.

 Serving on the Executive Board for Variety Children’s Charity of Illinois; the past ten years, Sarah has hosted the Variety IL fundraising event, the live telecast of the Academy Awards at a local theater.
 The garnered funds help buy adaptive bicycles and wheelchairs for special needs children.